maport/docker-elm/README.md

 ### Further information

-`elm test` is only included in versions 0.18 onwards.

 The current directory is mounted into the container so that the elm tools can locate your project files and write out `elm.js` and the `elm-stuff` directory.